OpenVidu/openvidu-loadtest/README.md

 			"participants": [2], // Sessions with 2 users
 			"sessions": "infinite", // Session limit.
 Test will create infinite sessions "desciption": "This test case will add infinite sessions (until it reaches its limit) of publishers that the array of participants indicates"
+		},
+		{
+			"typology": "N:M", // N number will be PUBLISHERS and M number will be SUBSCRIBERS "participants": ["1:10", "1:100", "2:10", "2:30", "2:50", "3:10", "3:30", "3:50"],
+			"sessions": "infinite",
+			"desciption": "This test case will add infinite sessions (until it reaches its limit) with as many PUBLISHERS and SUBSCRIBERS as the participants array indicates."
+		},
+		{
+			"typology": "TEACHING",
+			"participants": ["2:10", "2:30", "2:50", "3:10", "3:30", "3:50"],
+			"sessions": "infinite",
+			"desciption": "This test case will add infinite sessions (until it reaches its limit) with as many PUBLISHERS (teachers:students) as the participants array indicates.
+The students (FAKE SUBSCRIBERS, they will be PUBLIHSERS with only audio) will only publish audio"
 		}
 	]
 }